breedx2/mtm_radio_extractilizer/README.md

 * Parameters around silence detection are hard-coded, should make parametric
 * Crashes hard -- could be made more flexible/recoverable/resumable
 * Volume normalization is very basic, and increases the noise floor?
 Maybe some users would like one of the more sophisticated/dynamic normalizers?
+* Make number of banks a param, in case user doesn't want to make all 16?

 Please fork me and make me better!

+Did you try it out?
+Let me know how it went: jason@noisybox.net